Plan Your Trip to Zion National Park in the Winter

 Scenic Drives at Zion National Park

-The Zion-Mt.
-Carmel Highway and Tunnel is a must-drive!
+Zion-Mt.
+Carmel Highway and Tunnel: This road is a must-drive!
 The tunnel is 1.1 miles long and the elevation gain is 800 feet.
 If you’re driving an RV or oversized vehicle, be sure to check size limits and fees first.
 Driving along Highway 9 from Zion Canyon to the east entrance is breathtaking!
 Take advantage of the pullouts to stop and take photos, or even take a hike.

-We enjoy driving the Kolob Terrace road that’s accessed west of Springdale in the town of Virgin.
+Kolob Terrace: This road is accessed west of Springdale in the town of Virgin.
 You’ll see a different side of Zion National Park.
 Check road conditions during the winter because the road does access higher elevations.

 photographing the Virgin River and the Watchman at Zion in the winter